 “Having money set aside for an emergency can help defray added cost burdens and lessen financial stress,” said Wayne Metro CEO Louis D. Piszker.
 “With a rainy day fund, a family can handle a small setback.
 That is empowering.”

-With financial support from United Way, Accounting Aid Society and Wayne Metro are able to make continued investments in tax sites, technology and training.
+With financial support from United Way, Accounting Aid Society and Wayne Metro are able to invest in improving tax sites.
+They’re also able to upgrade technology and provide tax training.

 United Way’s 2-1-1 helpline operators also connect more than 1,000 callers with tax preparation services each year.